• Home

 All Purpose Flour: I cannot test this due to celiac disease, but use ¾ plus 2 tablespoons of packed AP Flour (126 g plus 2 tablespoons), and 1 tablespoons of milk.
 Still chill the dough.

-Storing: Keep extra cookies in an airtight container at room temperature for up to 2 days.
+Storing: Keep extra cookies in an airtight container or zip top bag at room temperature for up to 3 days.
 Heat in microwave a few seconds before serving if you want them warm.
 Be careful not to burn your mouth.

 Nutrition: The info below is a generated estimate and is not guaranteed to be accurate.